Samuel Drewry

 Traditionally at that time marriages took place where the bride lived.
 So Samuel married his Essex girl in Witham.

-In March 1804, Thomas Allen Drewry's birth is recorded in the records of St Mary's, Willesden.
+In March 1804, the birth of Thomas Allen Drewry (named for the Thomas Allen above) is recorded at St Mary's, Willesden.

 In October, 1804, the death and burial of 'Ann Drewry', aged 38, is recorded at St Mary's, Willesden.